markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.

 In Step 2, the code uses the `this` keyword to pass a reference for the current object to the `Marry` method.
 In the next edition, I will add a note to explain this.

+# Page 299 - Implementing functionality using methods

+> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.

+In the last bullet at the bottom of the page, I wrote, "It is a convention to use a different method name for related static and instance methods, for example, `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."
+But this is not always true.

+In the next edition, I will change the statement to, "It is a convention to name related static and instance methods to match standard English usage.
+That could mean naming both methods the same, as in the example of `Marry(x, y)` for the static method name and `x.Marry(y)` for the instance method name, or it could mean using a different method name, for example, `Procreate(x, y)` for the static method name and `x.ProcreateWith(y)` for the instance method name, or `Compare(x, y)` for the static method name and `x.CompareTo(y)` for the instance method name."

 # Page 358 - Using extension methods to reuse functionality